-The Keller Charter of Expectations and Role Profiles sets th Keller Group plc Board, and states the expectations that are o The charter is available on our website so that there is comple for all our stakeholders.
-The performance of the Board and B is measured against these expectations.
+The Keller Charter of Expectations and Role Profiles sets the role profiles for all of the key positions on the Keller Group plc Board, and states the expectations that are demanded of each of the Directors and the Secretary.
+The charter is available on our website so that there is complete transparency of the standards we set ourselves

-Key role Responsibilities Chair Responsible for leading the Board, its effectiveness and governance.
-The Chair is also responsib Being the ultimate cust Ensuring appropriate B Ensuring effective Board's age Setting the Board's age Attends meetings with issues and concerns, e Ensuring that Directors part in Board and Board Ensuring constructive r Until 31 December 202 in particular climate-rel Chief Executive Officer Responsible for the formulation of strategy, and the operational and financial business of the Group.
-The CEO is also responsib Formulating strategy p Formulating annual and Informing the Board of including any significan Leading executive mar meet the requirements Ensuring adequate, we Ensuring appropriate significant Ensuring business processing ir and the CEO are quite o and have a close working distinct from each other and 9 relationship.
-Senior Independent Director Acts as an intermed Is available to share dealt with through t Meets at least annu Chair's role. the Chair, acting as a sounding diary for other Directors as an holders and other NEDs to a the usual channels of comm ially with the NEDs to review t neetings with major sharehol Chief Desersesible Financial Officer Responsible for financial management and control, budgeting and forecasting, tax and treasury and investor relations.
-The CFO is also responsib Adherence within the c Internal financial contro Custodian of the Group Oversight of the comp and succession.
-Maintaining adequate f for financial management and control, budgeting and forecasting, tax and treasury and investor relations.
-Ensures good inform All Directors have ac Responsible for ens Advises on evolving Adherence within the c Internal financial control Custodian of the Group Oversight of the comp and succession.
+Key role Responsibilities Chair Responsible for leading the Board, its effectiveness and governance. he Chair is also responsible for: Being the ultimate custodian of shareholders' interests.
+Ensuring appropriate Board composition and succession.
+Ensuring effective Board processes.
+Setting the Board's agenda.
+Attends meetings with major shareholders to obtain an understanding of their issues and concerns, ensuring effective communication with them.
+Ensuring that Directors are properly briefed in order to take a full and constructive part in Board and Board Committee discussions.
+Ensuring constructive relations between Executive and Non-executive Directors.
+Until 31 December 2024, being the designated Director for ESG and sustainability matters, in particular climate-related issues.
+Chief Executive Officer Responsible for the formulation of strategy, and the operational and financial business of the Group.
+Formulating strategy proposals for the Board.
+Formulating annual and medium-term plans, charting how this strategy will be delivered.
+Informing the Board of all matters which materially affect the Group and its performance, including any significantly underperforming business activities.
+Leading executive management in order to enable the Group's businesses to meet the requirements of shareholders.
+Ensuring adequate, well-motivated and incentivised management resources.
+Ensuring appropriate succession planning.
+Ensuring business processes for long-term value creation.
+Chair and the CEO are quite disting relations and have a close working rela nct from each other and are clearly defined in written terms of reference. tionship.
+Senior Independent Director Acts as an intermediary Is available to sharehold dealt with through the u Meets at least annually v Chair's role.
+Chair, acting as a sounding board and providing support. for other Directors as and when necessary. lers and other NEDs to address any concerns or issues they feel have not been adequately usual channels of communication. with the NEDs to review the Chair's performance and carries out succession planning for the

+· Attends sufficient meetings with major shareholders to obtain a balanced understanding of their issues and concerns.

+Chief Financial Officer

+Responsible for financial management and control, budgeting and forecasting, tax and treasury and investor relations.

+The CFO is also responsible for:

+- Adherence within the company to all applicable accounting standards. - · Internal financial controls within the company. - · Custodian of the Group's financial resources. - · Oversight of the company's financial functions and staffing including motivation, development - Maintaining adequate financial liquidity and ensuring the viability and resilience of the Group.

+Company Secretary

+- · Ensures good information flows to the Board and its committees and between senior management and NEDs. - · All Directors have access to their advice and services. - · Responsible for ensuring that the Board operates in accordance with the governance framework it has adopted. - · Advises on evolving standards and supports the Chair on the continuing development of the Board. - · Their appointment and resignation is a matter for consideration by the Board as a whole.

-Chairs
+Committee Chairs